Benchmarking at the Edge of Comprehension

 Scores can be interpreted as follows: \begin{compactitem} \item High $\beta_b$: model $b$ frequently produces answers that survive critique and adjudication $\rightarrow$ strong \emph{answering under bounded verification}. \item High $\alpha_a$: model $a$ frequently authors questions that cause others to fail while remaining feasible $\rightarrow$ strong \emph{benchmark design} in the operational sense induced by the protocol. \end{compactitem} For presentation, we map parameters affinely to an Elo-like scale (Appendix \ref{app:uncertainty:elo}); this preserves rankings and changes only units.

-We stress that $\alpha_a$, while useful for interpreting experimental results, should not be treated as an intrinsic capability outside the evaluation setting: a model that produces harder questions is not necessarily a better model in any general sense, and the question difficulty can be influenced by the prompts and specifics of the implementation.
+We stress that $\alpha_a$, while useful for interpreting experimental results, should not be treated as an intrinsic capability outside the evaluation setting: a model that produces harder questions is not necessarily a better model in any general sense.
 In contrast, $\beta_b$ has a clearer interpretation: a model that answers complex questions well is, other things equal, a more capable model.